birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/_build/html/_sources/design_methods_1_intro.md

 <mark>read this - may help with where difference in differences fits in - andjust generally looks good</mark> https://www2.stat.duke.edu/~fl35/CausalInferenceClass.html

+<mark>Will need to integrate with the page on methods to account for treatment paradox</mark>

+<mark>haven't covered bayesian causal inference</mark>... https://royalsocietypublishing.org/doi/10.1098/rsta.2022.0153 and http://www2.stat.duke.edu/~fl35/BayesianCausalInference.html

 ## Designing a study to estimate a causal effect from observational data

 The gold standard method for inferring causality is randomisation - e.g. randomising patients to receive a treatment or not.
 This is because it removes confounding - it removes the common cause of the treatment and outcome, since the only cause of treatment was randomisation.[[HarvardX PH559x]](https://learning.edx.org/course/course-v1:HarvardX+PH559x+2T2020/home)